miaklwalker/BrickBreaker/README.md

 You have stumbled across my first full scale project!
 I've been using this game / library to teach myself coding!

+NOTE:
+ALL CODE COMMENTED OUT WITH "//!"
+IS FOR ANIMATIONS , That WILL BE COMING SOON!

 [Languages Used in this Project]
 - JavaScript
 - HTML5